List of fellows of the Royal Society of Arts: Fellowship

-Charles Dickens, Adam Smith, Benjamin Franklin, Karl Marx, Richard Attenborough, William Hogarth, John Diefenbaker, Stephen Hawking, Benson Taylor and Tim Berners-Lee are some of the notable past and present Fellows, and today it has Fellows elected from 80 countries worldwide.
+Charles Dickens, Adam Smith, Benjamin Franklin, Karl Marx, Richard Attenborough, William Hogarth, John Diefenbaker, Stephen Hawking, Benson Taylor and Tim Berners-Lee are some of the notable past and present Fellows, and today it has fellows elected from 80 countries worldwide.

-Major physical meetings of Fellows are held at RSA House, an 18th-century property in London.
+Major meetings of Fellows are held at RSA House, an 18th-century building in London.
 Regional meetings also take place.
-The RSA Fellowship maintains a collaborative online presence through the Fellowship's proprietary social network.